urban-wombat/gotables/README.md

    Data name and type are mentioned only once in a gotable Table.
 4. XML and JSON are great -- especially for tree shaped data or irregular data with twigs and leaves that may or may not need to be present.
    But sometimes the data you want to represent is intrinsically tabular, and really you don't want any elements to be missing.
+   And if they are, you want it to be obvious.

 ## What Is A gotable.Table?